Press play to listen to How To Spot Someone With A Chronic Illness or continue reading.

 - Fear of never enjoying the freedom that a reprieve from all of my chronic illnesses allowed me to enjoy last year.

-- Cancelling of plans: Yes, life happens, but if you notice that it is happening more often than not, it may be the result of a chronic illness.
+- Canceling of plans: Yes, life happens, but if you notice that it is happening more often than not, it may be the result of a chronic illness.

 - Inability to hold back tears.
 While many of us, the chronically ill, have developed a thick skin and don’t always wear our emotions on our sleeves, I for one can’t hold back tears when my pain is out of control or I am just plum exhausted from fighting it.